Nursehound, Bull Huss, Greater Spotted Dogfish

-Stock area — West of Scotland, southern Celtic Sea, and the English Channel
+Stock area — Celtic Sea and English Channel

 Nursehounds, also called bull huss or greater spotted dogfish, belong to a group of dogfish known as the family Scyliorhinidae.
 Unlike spurdogs, which give birth to live young, all Scyliorhinid dogfish (which includes the nursehound) lay eggs enclosed in smooth, rounded cases, known as mermaids purses.
 They may grow to around 160 cm in length; age and size at maturity and maximum age is unknown.
 They are vulnerable to over-exploitation, due to their specific biological characteristics (slow-growing, late to mature and generally producing few young).
 Egg laying appears to occur during spring and summer in shallow water.

-There is no specific management plan for demersal elasmobranchs.
-There is no management plan for the stock though since the species is found in rocky grounds were fishing pressure is reduced, they may be subject to spatial management by default.
-TACs alone may not adequately protect these species as there are differences amongst species in their vulnerabilities to exploitation and a restrictive TAC may lead to discarding.
-Instead seasonal and/or area closures, effort restrictions and measures to protect spawning grounds for example are recommended.
+There is no specific management plan for demersal elasmobranchs, though Nursehounds are found in rocky grounds where fishing pressure is reduced.
+More management is required for the fishery.
+However, quotas alone may not adequately protect these species as a restrictive quota may lead to increased discarding.
+Instead seasonal and/or area closures, effort restrictions and measures to protect spawning grounds are recommended.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler